valajczech/valajczech/README.md

 # Hello there, I'm valaj! 👋

 I am mostly self-taught Full Stack web developer, but I am also interested in game development in Unity and Python automatization.
-Most of the time I use languages like javaScript and Python, but I also use C#, since it is main language used in my school.
+Most of the time I use languages like JavaScript and Python, but I also use C#, since it is a main language used in my school.

 - :pushpin: Czech Republic
 - :books: MEVN (MongoDB, Express.js, Vue.js, Node.js)